cloudant-labs/graphdb-slate/source/includes/api/_account.md

 });
 ```

 To see if your Cloudant account is accessible, make a `GET` against `https://$USERNAME.cloudant.com`.
+If you misspelled your account name, you might get a 503 error.